Pagd: Blog with pagd and github

 How do I setup my blog site ?

-It is easy, create a virtual environment, install pagd
+It is easy, create a virtual environment, install pagd, and use

 First get Python-3.x for your distribution, Pagd works only with Python-3.
 In